 Planting Nassau’s Future is a Keep Nassau Beautiful (KNB) program.
 The primary mission of the program is to beautify spaces in Nassau County.
 As the eastern gateway to the sunshine state, we want to preserve our beaches, green pastures, timberlands, and all the beautiful areas in-between.
 Weather events, age, and increasing development can impact all of these environments so we must start somewhere in order to make an impact for all of our futures.

-**Proof of Nassau County residency and a KNB tree voucher are required to pick-up free trees.
-Tree species available while supplies last.
+*Proof of City of Fernandina Beach residency is required to pick-up free trees.
+Tree species are available while supplies last.

 Contact: Keep Nassau Beautiful, 904-261-0165 or email@example.com with questions.